allytrope/shapeshift/README.md

 # shapeshift
-A GUI application for generating and visualizing polyhedra using rectification and truncation.
+A GUI application for generating and visualizing polyhedra using geometric operations.

 ## Premise
-Polyhedra can be manipulated using operations to generate new polyhedra.

 ![Screenshot of Shapeshift](img/cube-cuboctahedron.png)

-Curently implemented operations are [rectification](https://en.wikipedia.org/wiki/Rectification_(geometry)), which constructs new vertices from midpoints, [truncation](https://en.wikipedia.org/wiki/Truncation_(geometry)), which creates new faces at each vertex, and reciprocation, which converts vertices to faces and vice versa.
+Seed polyhedra are provided as the five Platonic solids.
+The following operations can be combined in different orders to create new and complex polyhedra:
+* [Truncation](https://en.wikipedia.org/wiki/Truncation_(geometry))- creates new faces at each vertex
+* [Rectification](https://en.wikipedia.org/wiki/Rectification_(geometry))- constructs new vertices from midpoints
+* [Faceting](https://en.wikipedia.org/wiki/Faceting)- keeps vertices but makes new faces from them
-Shapeshift displays these resulting polyhedra in 3D rotation and provides details on vertices, edges, and faces.
+* [Reciprocation](https://en.wikipedia.org/wiki/Dual_polyhedron)- converts vertices to faces and vice versa Shapeshift displays these resulting polyhedra in 3D rotation and provides details on vertices, edges, and faces.

-Additional features are expected to expand the toolbox of operations including stellations.
-Such buttons in the GUI are currently nonfunctional.

 ## Dependencies
 Shapeshift uses Python3 along with two packages that can be installed through the Python package manager `pip`: